Dynamic random-access memory: Single MOS DRAM

 The first DRAM with multiplexed row and column address lines was the Mostek MK4096 4 Kbit DRAM designed by Robert Proebsting and introduced in 1973.
 This addressing scheme uses the same address pins to receive the low half and the high half of the address of the memory cell being referenced, switching between the two halves on alternating bus cycles.
 This was a radical advance, effectively halving the number of address lines required, which enabled it to fit into packages with fewer pins, a cost advantage that grew with every jump in memory size.
 The MK4096 proved to be a very robust design for customer applications.
 At the 16 Kbit density, the cost advantage increased; the 16 Kbit Mostek MK4116 DRAM, introduced in 1976, achieved greater than 75% worldwide DRAM market share.
 However, as density increased to 64 Kbit in the early 1980s, Mostek and other US manufacturers were overtaken by Japanese DRAM manufacturers, which dominated the US and worldwide markets during the 1980s and 1990s.

 Early in 1985, Gordon Moore decided to withdraw Intel from producing DRAM.

 By 1986, many, but not all, United States chip makers had stopped making DRAMs.
 Micron Technology and Texas Instruments continued to produce them commercially, and IBM produced them for internal use.

 In 1985, when 64K DRAM memory chips were the most common memory chips used in computers, and when more than 60 percent of those chips were produced by Japanese companies, semiconductor makers in the United States accused Japanese companies of export dumping for the purpose of driving makers in the United States out of the commodity memory chip business.
 Prices for the 64K product plummeted to as low as 35 cents apiece from $3.50 within 18 months, with disastrous financial consequences for some U.S. firms.
 On 4 December 1985 the US Commerce Department's International Trade Administration ruled in favor of the complaint.

 Synchronous dynamic random-access memory (SDRAM) was developed by Samsung.
-The first commercial SDRAM chip was the Samsung KM48SL2000, which had a capacity of 16 Mb, and was introduced in 1992.
-The first commercial DDR SDRAM (double data rate SDRAM) memory chip was Samsung's 64 Mb DDR SDRAM chip, released in 1998.
+The first commercial SDRAM chip was the Samsung KM48SL2000, which had a capacity of 16 Mbit, and was introduced in 1992.
+The first commercial DDR SDRAM (double data rate SDRAM) memory chip was Samsung's 64 Mbit DDR SDRAM chip, released in 1998.

 Later, in 2001, Japanese DRAM makers accused Korean DRAM manufacturers of dumping.

-In 2002, US computer makers made claims of DRAM price fixing.
+In 2002, the United States Department of Justice began an investigation which ultimately found several computer manufacturers guilty of DRAM price fixing.